arinamomot/serenity-testing/README.md

-# Zks Semestral Work Momotari
-Tetování webu Notes: https://notes-vue-deploy-zks.vercel.app/#/ pomocí frameworku Serenity BDD.
+Testing the Notes website: https://notes-vue-deploy-zks.vercel.app/#/ using the Serenity BDD framework.